 You will see the number and cost of items sold divided into three categories:

-Each Amazon settlement is processed, the quantity of product sold is calculated and the cost value of the product is totaled into invoices in the same way as the sales and fees.
+As each Amazon settlement is processed, the quantity of product sold is calculated and the cost value of the product is totaled into entries in the same way as the sales and fees.

 At an accounting report level, a balance sheet report in your accounting system will show you your closing stock balance as at the end of any month or period, and your profit and loss report or income statement will show you the total cost of goods sold expense.